AEATech/transaction-manager-core/CONTRACT.md

 The Transaction Manager (TM):

-- works **only with data-modifying SQL** (INSERT/UPDATE/DELETE/MERGE/…),
+- it works **only with data-modifying SQL** (INSERT/UPDATE/DELETE/MERGE/…),
 - executes **one logical transaction** over a single database connection
 - may **retry** the same logical transaction multiple times
 - is responsible for:
     - starting and finishing DB transactions
     - applying transaction isolation level
     - retrying on transient/connection errors using a backoff strategy
-    - detecting and signalling unknown commit outcome
+    - detecting and signaling unknown commit outcome

 The TM is **not** responsible for: